-When you browse our website, information – which will be transmitted by your browser automatically – will be collected by us (or by our service providers respectively) and saved in so-called server log files.
-This is mainly done for the optimisation of our website with regard to system performance, user-friendliness, creation of statistics and to realise, prevent and investigate possible attacks on our website.
+When you visit our website, information transmitted by your browser will be automatically saved by us or by our service providers in so-called server log files.
+This is mainly done to optimise our website with regard to system performance, user-friendliness, creation of statistics, and to realise, prevent and investigate possible attacks on our website.

-This is the collected information: IP address, your browser´s name and version, the website (URL) you have visited before you came to our website, date and time of your visit on our webpages.
-Server log files will be stored for three months.
+The following information is saved: IP address, your browser´s name and version, the website (URL) you have visited before you came to our website, date and time of your visit on our webpages.
+Server log files are stored for 3 months.

 Integration of social media platforms